AI1st/FPGA_XILINX/README.md

 # FPGA_XILINX
-__This repository is a lab summary of the 2023 FPGA Summer Camp, including lab1, lab2 and an unfinished experiment which tries to run linear regression on FPGA to accelerate its computing speed on derivative and error calculation.__
+__This repository is a lab summary of the 2023 FPGA Summer Camp, including lab1, lab2 and an unfinished experiment which tries to run linear regression on FPGA to accelerate the computing speed on derivative and error calculation.__